devtlv/Python-S19/Notebooks/Flask/09 - Databases and models.md

 -  `flask_sqlalchemy` and `flask_migrate` are both required to deal with databases, one for the database and the other for the structure.
 -  `SQLALCHEMY_DATABASE_URI` is required to implement the database in the app
 -  Database is built with `SQLAlchemy` class and migration with `Migrate` class.
+-  Models have to be classes that inherit from `db.Model`.
+-  Models should contain columns that are instances of `db.Column`
+-  To create a new object in the database, first create python object (an instance of the model), and then pass it through `db.session.add` to stage it, and run `db.session.commit()` to add all the staged objects to the real database.